A Method for Evaluating Deep Generative Models of Images via Assessing the Reproduction of High-order Spatial Context: Methods

-All classes comprise exactly 80 foreground squares and thus 176 background squares; this eliminates the zero-order variance in the number of pixels of interest.
-80x256 variates are chosen from a scaled Beta distribution with parameters $\alpha=4, \beta=2, \lambda=96, \sigma=152$, and arranged at random within only the foreground squares.
-Similarly, the remaining 176x256 background pixels are chosen from another scaled Beta distribution with parameters $\alpha=2, \beta=4, \lambda=8, \sigma=192$ and then also are randomly arranged in the background.
-The intensity range of the variates is 97-247 for the foreground and 9-199 for the background.
-The result is an image with foreground brighter than the background where the image intensity follows a mixture distribution 80/256Beta(4,2,96,152) + 176/256Beta(2,4,8,192).
-Also of note is that there are 24 certain squares that are never foreground, in any class; this is analogous to anatomical constraints in location for a clinical feature.
+The result was an image with foreground brighter than the background.
+Moreover, the placement of the variates for $f_k$ and $b_k$ was completely random within $f_k$ and $b_k$.

+Last, a set of certain 24 tile-location indices $k$ was never part of the foreground, in any class:

+This is analogous to structural constraints in location for a feature.
 Together, these classes enable a variety of experiments for exploring how much of each informational order the GAN learns.
 For example, the extent that learning the correct foreground structures and random arrangements (second-order) also means learning the correct grayscale intensity distributions (first-order) while never misplacing a foreground square in a forbidden location (high-order) can be tested.
-By choosing the frequency of each distinct foreground structure, the ensemble class prevalence can also be tested--- this is equivalent to testing whether the distribution of a clinical feature set is maintained.
-The flags ensemble consists of 65536 realizations per class.
+Furthermore, we can also measure the prevalence of classes in the generated ensemble; class prevalence is one example of external, domain-specific knowledge.